Herinjiva/core_genome_tree/README.md

 3. alignement and trimming (using muscle and trimAl)
 4. build the core genome tree (Using IQ-tree)

-** NB : BLAST, alignement and phylogeneic inference are computationaly demanding with huge datastes like the core-genome.
+** NB : BLAST, alignement and phylogeneic inference are computationaly demanding with huge datasets like the core-genome.
 We suggest running them on a cluster to speed up the calcualtion **

 # Blast all vs all
 **Requirement** : BLAST (Altschul SF, Gish W, Miller W, Myers EW, Lipman DJ.
-Basic local alignment search tool) To install blast on your machine follow this link [install blast](https://www.ncbi.nlm.nih.gov/books/NBK569861/).
+Basic local alignment search tool)
+To install blast on your machine follow this link [install blast](https://www.ncbi.nlm.nih.gov/books/NBK569861/).
 Once you have installed BLAST :
 - first, create the BLAST db for every species.
 Put all the protein files (format fasta) for each species inside a directory called "prot" (one fasta file for one species).